In this article, we learn about boiler efficiency’s meaning and formula for direct method of calculation. Also, we practice with an example.

 Amount of water being fed by a pump to the boiler in kgs/hr or by keeping track of Steam output from the boiler every hour in kgs/hr which can be measured using steam flow meters.

-Generally, the efficiency of the boiler can be tested by the two methods which are direct method and indirect method
+Generally, the efficiency of the boiler can be tested by the two methods which are a direct method and indirect method

 The Direct method means, compares how much energy one gains from the working fluid of water and steam is with the total amount of energy contained within the fuel.